vvl1988/burger-builder-app/README.md

-A demo application for what i learned React JS
+A demo application for what i learned React JS.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts